darasiemi/data_engineering_credit_fraud_project/README.md

 - Given the new extracted data with timestamps and months, what months recorded the highest frauds?

 Final visualization can be found [here](https://lookerstudio.google.com/reporting/5da912e1-8240-4d4c-a25c-d5f0b7454233)
+UPDATE: Visualization no longer available after expiration of GCP plan.
 ## Setup
 To replicate this project, [go to](setup.md)